Fulminant Hepatic Failure

 - An ICP monitor tests your intracranial pressure (pressure inside your skull).
 An ICP monitor is a small tube that is put through your skull.
 The tubing is connected to a monitor.

-- A neurologic exam can show caregivers how well your brain works after an injury or illness.
-Caregivers will check how your pupils react to light.
+- A neurologic exam can show healthcare providers how well your brain works after an injury or illness.
+Healthcare providers will check how your pupils react to light.
 They may check your memory and how easily you wake up.
 Your hand grasp and balance may also be tested.

 - Blood and urine tests may show infection and liver function.
 They may also be done to get information about your overall health.